ibm-cloud-docs/containers/cs_cli_reference.md

 <p>To find out if you already have a public VLAN for a specific location or to find the name of an existing public VLAN, run <code>bx cs vlans <em>&lt;location&gt;</em></code>.</p></dd>

 <dt><code>--workers WORKER</code></dt>
-<dd>(Optional for standard clusters.
-Not available for lite clusters.)
-The number of worker nodes that you want to deploy in your cluster.
+<dd>The number of worker nodes that you want to deploy in your cluster.
 If you do not specify this option, a cluster with 1 worker node is created.
+This value is optional for standard clusters and is not available for lite clusters.

 <p><strong>Note:</strong> Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.</p></dd>
 </dl>